dumpus-app/dumpus-api/README.md

 ## Architecture Documentation

-Because a picture is worth a thousand words, you'll find a diagram of the Dumpus architecture below.
+Because a picture is worth a thousand words, you will find a diagram of the Dumpus architecture below.

 It has been adapted to meet the following constraints:
-* users' Discord Data Package must be **entirely** encrypted on the server side
+* users' Discord Data Package must be **entirely** encrypted on the server side.
-* the encryption key must **always** remain on the client side, and must **never** be stored on the server side
+* the encryption key must **always** remain on the client side, and must **never** be stored on the server side.
-* Discord Data Package processing must be **fast** and **parallelizable**.
+* Discord Data Package processing must be **fast** and **scalable**.

-In short, Dumpus administrators, or users providing their own Dumpus instance, must **never** have access to users' Discord Data Packages, even if the server is compromised.
+In short, Dumpus admins, or users providing their own Dumpus instance, must **never** have access to users' Discord Data Packages, even if the server is compromised.

 A Discord Data Package download link consists of a **UPN KEY**.
 It is therefore possible to download the Discord Data Package from the UPN KEY.
 ```